 - Funders need to develop think tank policies and publish them.
 It is not enough for IDRC to have the Think Tank Initiative and assume that ‘this is how it supports think tanks’.
 Or for Australian DFAT to have the Knowledge Sector Initiative in Indonesia.
 They both fund think tanks via many other mechanisms: grants, contracts, training, etc. A clear and public policy (which could include lots of different mechanisms) would be a good idea.

 - Think tanks need to get their act together.
 At the national level, within certain initiatives that fund several think tanks, and in the many other networks that think tanks belong to, are opportunities to address these issues in greater detail and develop collective alternatives to the current state of affairs.
-There is really no reason why a group of think tanks in South Saharan African couldn’t write to the British Government outlining how the current contracts they are subject to (by DFID directly oo via its various contractors) affect them and their broader objectives; and recommend alternative terms.
+There is really no reason why a group of think tanks in Sub-Saharan African couldn’t write to the British Government outlining how the current contracts they are subject to (fund from DFID directly go via its various contractors) affect them and their broader objectives; and recommend alternative terms.
 I doubt that DFID would dismiss such a serious and sensible effort.

 Do you have examples of contracts that you rather never signed?
 Or maybe a perfect contract you’d like to see more of?
 Please share them with me on [email protected] or as a comment to this post.
 I will not publish them but try to look into them in future posts.